Reading and Phonics

 In addition to this, from years 1-6 whole-class Guided Reading sessions run throughout the week supported by Class Teachers and Learning Support Assistants (LSA).
 This is to ensure that our children develop their reading comprehension and fluency to give them the skills necessary to access the curriculum.

-Within our school library, we have a wide range of books that are organised by abilities, including companies such as Oxford Reading Tree, Rigby Star and Pearson Bug Club.
+Within our school library, we have a wide range of books that are organised by abilities, including companies such as Oxford Reading Tree, Rigby Star, Pearson Bug Club and Reading Planet.
 Our core reading scheme is taken from the Collins Big Cat series.

 We are currently working hard at innovative ways to ensure that daily reading is prioritised (for fluency and accuracy) so that pupils can access the curriculum fully.